Skip to content

 What Route should I take when climbing Croagh Patrick?

-There are a number of routes up the mountain.
-The most popular route is the Pilgrim route, which is the easiest to find as it starts at the car park.
-Signs point to the trail from the carpark.
+There are several routes up the mountain.
+The most popular is the Pilgrim route, which is the easiest to find as it starts at the car park.
+Signs point to the trail from the car park.

-The trail starts off simple enough as a chiselled path leads walkers to a white statue of Saint Patrick and a gate which opens up into the mountain.
-There are three parts of the trail, first of is the simple beginning which connects to the shoulder of the mountain and second stage of the route.
+The trail starts simple enough as a chiselled path leads walkers to a white statue of Saint Patrick and a gate that opens into the mountain.
+The trail has three parts; the first is the simple beginning, which connects to the shoulder of the hill and the second stage of the route.

 This part of the trail can get steep at times.
 The final part of the journey is an impressively steep climb to the summit.
-Its important to remind people that it is okay to stop halfway and return back to solid ground if you are feeling uncomfortable or tired; you will still see many beautiful sights on your way up.
+Its necessary to remind people that it is okay to stop halfway and return to solid ground if you feel uncomfortable or tired; you will still see many beautiful sights on your way up.

 It is often said that the journey down is more difficult due to the steep slope of the mountain.
 Take your time and bring walking sticks if possible.